Salt bridge (protein): Methods for quantifying salt bridge stability in proteins

 The second method utilizes nuclear magnetic resonance spectroscopy to calculate the free energy of the salt bridge.
 A titration is performed, while recording the chemical shift corresponding to the protons of the carbon adjacent to the carboxylate or ammonium group.
 The midpoint of the titration curve corresponds to the pK_{a}, or the pH where the ratio of protonated: deprotonated molecules is 1:1.
-Continuing with the T4 lysozyme example, a titration curve is obtained through observation of a shift in the C2 proton of histidine 31 (Figure 5).
-Figure 5 shows the shift in the titration curve between the wild-type and the mutant in which Asp70 is Asn.
+Continuing with the T4 lysozyme example, a titration curve is obtained through observation of a shift in the C2 proton of histidine 31.
+A shift is observed in the titration curve between the wild-type and the mutant in which Asp70 is Asn.
 The salt bridge formed is between the deprotonated Asp70 and protonated His31.
 This interaction causes the shift seen in His31’s pK_{a}.
 In the unfolded wild-type protein, where the salt bridge is absent, His31 is reported to have a pK_{a} of 6.8 in H_{2}O buffers of moderate ionic strength.
-Figure 5 shows a pK_{a} of the wild-type of 9.05.
+The pK_{a} of the wild-type of 9.05.
 This difference in pK_{a} is supported by the His31’s interaction with Asp70.
 To maintain the salt bridge, His31 will attempt to keep its proton as long as possible.
 When the salt bridge is disrupted, like in the mutant D70N, the pK_{a} shifts back to a value of 6.9, much closer to that of His31 in the unfolded state.